-Teaching & Learning Careers (Internship) 1615
+Teaching & Learning Careers (Internship) Course #1615Q

-Enrollment in Academy required Prerequisite:
+Prerequisite: Enrollment in Academy required

-College Prep: Fulfills ("g") requirement for UC/CSU.
-This capstone course provides CTE Education Careers pathway students in 12th grade with an opportunity to understand learning and teaching in its practical application.
+Description: This capstone course provides

+CTE Education Careers pathway students in 12th grade with an opportunity to understand learning and teaching in its practical application.
 Students will explore growth and development, major learning theories, principles of learning and teaching, classroom management techniques, and strategies for extensive observations and evaluations of mentor teachers to better understand teaching practice and the application of learned theories and strategies.
 In addition, they will complete a minimum of 75 hours of fieldwork in a classroom under the guidance of a mentor teacher.
 This fieldwork will consist of implementing their own lesson plans and activities designed for content area courses.
 This course reinforces standards in reading, writing, speaking, listening, mathematics, social studies, and science and requires their application in educational settings.
 Students will be required to practice communication, ethics, interpersonal/team skills, critical thinking and problem solving, self-management, professionalism, and classroom safety.
 The students in this course will be key participants in building an academic culture.